The Conduit towers over Khael-Vorath in Signal Decay

 The Sporeveld

-The basin where the Meridian crashed was kilometers wide, carpeted in towering mycelium stalks that rose forty meters or more into the hazy air.
-Spore-sap pools collected in depressions between the fungal growths, casting pale blue-green bioluminescence across everything.
-The air was sweet at first breath, then corrosive — without filtration, it stripped the soft tissue of the throat and lungs within hours.
+The basin where the Meridian had crashed was enormous, and strange, and lit in a way that had no precise equivalent in any human experience.
+Towering mycelium stalks rose forty meters into the hazy air.
+Spore-sap pools collected in the low places between them, casting pale blue-green bioluminescence over everything.
+The air was sweet on first breath and then, within minutes, aggressively corrosive; without filtration equipment, it would strip the soft tissue from a human throat within hours.

-Everything was connected underground.
-The mycelium network threaded through the entire basin, a root system so vast and so integrated that the biologists stopped calling it a colony and started calling it a single organism.
-Chemical signals propagated through the network faster than any terrestrial analog.
-When a creature died on the eastern edge of the basin, organisms on the western edge changed their behavior within minutes.
+The mycelium network threaded through the entire basin: a root system so vast and so thoroughly integrated that the biologists eventually stopped calling it a colony and started calling it an organism.
+Chemical signals moved through it faster than they should have.
+When a creature was killed on the eastern edge of the basin, creatures on the western edge changed their behavior within minutes.
+This was, the biologists noted in their reports with some understatement, unusual.

-Mara the Pathfinder — that’s what they called her at The Wreck, though she never used the title herself.
-She was the first survivor to map beyond the settlement perimeter, and she did it obsessively, charting every creature encounter, every territorial boundary, every shift in the ecosystem with the methodical precision of someone who suspected the data would tell her something she didn’t want to know.
+Mara the Pathfinder.
+That was what they called her at The Wreck, though she found the title faintly embarrassing and never used it herself.
+She had been the first survivor to map systematically beyond the settlement perimeter, and she did it with obsessive precision, charting every creature encounter and every territorial boundary and every subtle shift in the ecosystem with the dedicated thoroughness of someone who suspects, at some level she hasn’t quite articulated yet, that the data is trying to tell her something she doesn’t want to know.

 The creatures in the Sporeveld scaled in a gradient.
 Weakest near The Wreck.
 Strongest at the edges.
-The gradient wasn’t random.
-It wasn’t clustered around food sources or breeding grounds or any ecological factor Mara could identify.
-It radiated outward from the crash site in concentric rings, as if something had arranged the basin’s entire predatory hierarchy around the place where the humans had landed.
+The gradient wasn’t accidental.
+It wasn’t shaped by food sources or breeding grounds or any ecological factor that Mara could identify.
+It radiated outward from the crash site in concentric rings, as if something had arranged the entire predatory hierarchy of the basin around the precise location where the humans had landed.

 Almost like a curriculum.

-Mara took her findings to the Council.
+She brought her findings to the Council.
 They told her the data was inconclusive.
 She went back out and collected more.
-The gradient held.
-Every time.
-In every direction.
+The gradient held every time, in every direction, without exception.
 Weakest near home.
 Hardest at the edges.
-The mycelium network rerouted around survivors who proved capable, opening paths deeper into the basin while closing off retreat routes that were no longer needed.
+The mycelium network rerouted around survivors who proved capable, opening paths deeper into the basin while quietly closing off retreat routes that were no longer required.

 It was sorting them.

-At the center of the network — the deepest point in the basin, where the mycelium stalks grew so thick they blocked out the sky — something was waiting.
-The nomads who pushed that far reported the same thing: a presence in the fungal network, a directing intelligence that had been watching them since the moment they set foot outside The Wreck.
+At the center of the network, at the deepest point in the basin where the mycelium stalks grew so thick they blocked out the sky entirely, something was waiting.
+Nomads who pushed that far returned reporting the same thing: a presence in the fungal network, an intelligence that had been watching them, with patient and rather specific interest, since the moment they had first stepped outside The Wreck.

 They called her the Rootmother.

-She was not just the Sporeveld’s brain.
-She was the admissions officer.
-Every nomad who had fought through the basin, every survivor who had clawed their way past creatures that outweighed them by a factor of ten — they had all been sorted by her before they knew she existed.
-The difficulty gradient was her decision.
-She directed weaker creatures toward new arrivals and stronger ones toward survivors who pushed deeper.
-Her mycelium extended beyond the Sporeveld, threading into every zone on the continent, a root system that touched everything.
+She was not merely the brain of the Sporeveld.
+She was, in effect, its admissions office.
+Every nomad who had fought through the basin, every survivor who had dragged themselves past creatures that outweighed them by a factor of ten, had already been sorted by her before they knew she existed.
+The difficulty gradient was her design.
+She directed weaker creatures toward new arrivals and stronger ones toward those who pushed deeper.
+Her mycelium extended far beyond the Sporeveld, threading into every other zone on the continent, a root system that touched, in one way or another, everything.

 She was not just the gatekeeper.
 She was the intake form.